Randomly Initialized One-Layer Neural Networks Make Data Linearly Separable

+We underscore that $\delta$-separation condition for $X^+$ and $X^-$ is quite permissive and holds true for most classification scenarios.
+The only exceptions occur in cases where a single sample could legitimately belong to both classes, making this condition applicable to a wide array of practical problems.
+Therefore, this condition serves as a litmus test for probing the geometric foundations of neural networks (NNs), shedding light on their separation capabilities.

-This problem probes the geometric underpinning of NNs by asking about its \emph{separation capacity}.
-We show in this paper that a sufficiently wide one-layer RINN solves this problem, i.e., it transforms $\delta$-separated sets into linearly separable sets with high probability.
-The width bound depends polynomially on the parameters of the random distributions of the RINN but exponentially in the input dimension in our first main result.
-The second result removes this exponential dependence.
+In this paper, we unveil a striking result: a one-layer RINN, when endowed with sufficient width, adeptly addresses this challenge.
+Specifically, it effectively transforms $\delta$-separated sets into linearly separable ones with high probability.
+Notably, our width requirement hinges on polynomial dependency with respect to the random distribution parameters of the RINN.
+However, in our first principal finding, it exhibits exponential scaling concerning the input dimension.
+Encouragingly, our second discovery eliminates this exponential dimensionality dependence, enhancing the applicability and practicality of our approach.